reichlab/variant-nowcast-hub/data-pipeline/README.md

 This project uses [`pip-tools`](https://github.com/jazzband/pip-tools) to generate requirements files from `pyproject.toml`.
 To install `pip-tools`, run the following after activating your virtual environment:

+3. Activate the virtual environment:

+    ```bash
+    source .venv/bin/activate
+    ```

+    **Note:** the command above is for Unix-based systems.
+If you're using Windows, the command is:

+    ```bash
+    .venv\Scripts\activate
+    ```

+4. Install the project dependencies.
+The following commands can also be used to update dependencies after pulling upstream code changes:

+    ```bash
+    # if you're planning to run the scripts without making code changes
+    pip install -r requirements/dev-requirements.txt && pip install -e .

+    # if you're planning to make and submit code changes
+    pip install -r requirements/dev-requirements.txt && pip install -e .
+    ```

+### Adding new dependencies

+This project uses [`pip-tools`](https://github.com/jazzband/pip-tools) to generate requirements files from `pyproject.toml`.

+To add a new dependency:

+1. Add dependency to the `dependencies` section `pyproject.toml` (if it's a dev dependency, add it to the `dev` section of `[project.optional-dependencies]`).

+2. Regenerate the `requirements.txt` file:
 ```bash
 python -m pip install pip-tools
 To add a new dependency: